Careless Whisper: Speech-to-Text Hallucination Harms: Results

 \section{Results}

-Across both April and May 2023 transcriptions generated, we identify 312 instances of hallucinations (as some audio segments resulted in hallucinations only in April but not May, vice versa, and both times).
-We categorize these hallucinations in Figure~\ref{fig:harmcategories}, and find that among the 312 hallucinated transcriptions, 19\% include harms perpetuating violence, 13\% include harms of incorrect association, and 8\% include harms of fraudulent video-based authority or phishing.
+Across both April and May 2023 transcriptions generated from the 187 audio segments yielding hallucinations, we identify 312 transcriptions containing hallucinations (as some audio segments resulted in hallucinations only in April but not May, vice versa, and both times).
+On average, we found that 1.4\% of transcriptions in our dataset yielded hallucinations.
+We categorize these hallucinations in Figure~\ref{fig:harmcategories}, and find that among the 312 hallucinated transcriptions, 19\% include harms perpetuating violence, 13\% include harms of inaccurate associations, and 8\% include harms of false authority.
 Across all hallucinated transcriptions, 38\% contain at least one of these types of harms.
-Hallucinated transcriptions expand our notion of AI harms in very concrete ways since they can cause real-world harms~\cite{barocas2017fairness}: violent content can trigger victims of abuse, representational harm can occur due to incorrect association, and fraudulent authority or phishing attempts can cause financial loss.
+Hallucinated transcriptions expand our notion of AI harms in very concrete ways since they can cause real-world harms~\cite{barocas2017fairness}: violent content can trigger victims of abuse, incorrect association can cause representational harm, and fraudulent authority or phishing attempts can cause financial loss.